 What Kind of Testers Do Companies Hire

 Let’s look at testers’ types by their skills, responsibilities, and duties.
-The fact is that performing the task to hire a QA engineer depends on his functions, experience, and gained skills.
+The fact is that performing the task to hire a full QA testing engineer depends on his functions, experience, and gained skills.
 Conventionally, such a specialty can be divided into three levels:

 So, QA includes all the functions that the tester and QC perform.